Let's Dance (David Bowie song): Live performances

 Bowie on the Serious Moonlight Tour.
 "Let's Dance" was a mainstay on the tour.

 "Let's Dance" was a regular on the 1983 Serious Moonlight Tour, the name of which derived from the song's lyric.
 One performance, filmed on 12 September 1983 and featured in the Serious Moonlight concert film the following year, later appeared as the B-side of two releases: a 2015 limited edition Australian single commemorating the Melbourne residency of the David Bowie Is exhibition and the 2018 Record Store Day single release of the song's original demo.
 The song made return appearances on the 1987 Glass Spider and 1990 Sound+Vision tours; a performance on the former saw release on 1988's Glass Spider.
-Bowie also performed the song as a duet with singer Tina Turner several times during the 1980s, the first being on 23 and 24 March 1983 at the National Exhibition Centre in Birmingham; the former performance was later released on CD and video in 2016 and charted at number 31 in France.
+Bowie also performed the song as a duet with the singer Tina Turner several times during the 1980s, the first being on 23 and 24 March 1983 at the National Exhibition Centre in Birmingham; the former performance was later released on CD and video in 2016 and charted at number 31 in France.
 Another 1985 live duet appeared on Turner's Live in Europe album in 1988.

 Bowie dropped "Let's Dance" from his setlists in the 1990s, supposedly viewing it as a threat to his creativity; he even dismissed the song as the epitome of what he would not be performing on the 1995 Outside Tour.
 Nevertheless, "Let's Dance" made a one-off appearance at the Bridge School Benefit concert on 19 October 1996 in a stripped-down manner with Bowie and his then-bassist Gail Ann Dorsey on vocals.
 He announced during the show: "This started off as a joke for you all tonight, but we kind of got to like it.
 In fact, we prefer this version to the original!"
 It won a standing ovation.

 The song again made return appearances during Bowie's summer shows in 2000, performed in a "dreamy acoustic style" that Pegg compares to "Wild Is the Wind" (1976) before returning to the original tempo on the first "tremble like a flower".
 The 25 June 2000 performance at the Glastonbury Festival was released in 2018 on Glastonbury 2000, while another recorded two days later was released on BBC Radio Theatre, London, 27 June 2000, a bonus disc accompanying the first release of Bowie at the Beeb in 2000.
 "Let's Dance" made further appearances on the 2002 Heathen and 2003–2004 A Reality tours.